Biden ending Europe trip with unity message that echoes past

 U.S. national security adviser Jake Sullivan said the speech will outline the “urgency of the challenge that lies ahead” and “what the conflict in Ukraine means for the world, and why it is so important that the free world stay in unity and resolve in the face of Russian aggression.”

 Biden’s remarks will end a four-day trip that included an earlier stop for a series of summits in Brussels.
-While in Warsaw, he also planned to visit with Polish President Andrzej Duda and meet with Ukrainian refugees and the aid workers who have been helping them.
+While in Warsaw, he dropped in Saturday morning on a meeting between U.S. and Ukrainian foreign policy and defense leaders.
+He also planned to visit with Polish President Andrzej Duda and meet with Ukrainian refugees and the aid workers who have been helping them.

+The president’s hotel is across the street from Warsaw’s central train station, a major arrival point for Ukrainian refugees.
+Some 3.5 million have fled the country; 2 million are in Poland.
+Aid workers in colorful vests circulated through the terminal, and signs pointed to tents outside where refugees could eat for free.

 “You’re in the midst of a fight between democracies and oligarchs,” the president told members of the U.S. Army’s 82nd Airborne Division as he visited their temporary headquarters.
 “Is democracy going to prevail and the values we share, or are autocracies going to prevail?”